 Our patented system includes multiple breakers and safety procedures to safeguard the ship’s crew and assets throughout the shore power process.

 The automated control system verifies readiness and determines the correct operating parameters for the incoming vessel.
-One Cochran Manring electrician manages the entire process from a dockside control station.
+One Cochran Marine electrician manages the entire process from a dockside control station.

 We help your crew position the vessel, then physically connect it to the line-up, either via a specifically retrofit-ted container on a deck or directly to the vessel using out cable management system.